1180779/token-transfer-api/README.md

 ### Data Types
 *   **`address.Address`**: A custom type that wraps `Address` from `ethereum/go-ethereum/common` for Ethereum-style addresses to ensure format validation and type safety.
 *   **`decimal.Decimal`**: A custom type that wraps `shopspring/decimal` to handle monetary values with arbitrary precision, avoiding floating-point inaccuracies.
-All transfer amounts are validated to be positive integers.
+All transfer amounts are validated to be non-negative integers.